 9. Ooty – Kudremukh

 Ooty is one of the very famous hill stations of India, in the Nilgiris.
 Coffee and tea plantations, numerous gardens and the Ooty Lake are good places to visit in May in India.
-The marvelous views of the mountains are the best part of this trip.
+The marvellous views of the mountains are the best part of this trip.

-Kudremukh, in Karnataka, is a small town located in the Chikmaglur district in Karnataka.
+Kudremukh, in Karnataka, is a small town located in the Chikmagalur district in Karnataka.
 Kudremukh literally means ‘horse-face’ and refers to an impressive scenic sight of a side of the mountain that looks similar to the face of a horse.
 Natural grasslands and dense shoal forests characterize these hills.